Steve Yegge: Blog

-Yegge's blog has received considerable attention, particularly his series of posts on hiring and interviewing.

-In addition to his posts on hiring and interviewing, Yegge's "Lisp is Not an Acceptable Lisp" post about the Lisp programming language has been widely discussed and cited.

-Other programmers—including Paul Bissex, the co-author of Python Web Development with Django—have described Yegge's blog as "required reading".

-Upon leaving Google for Grab, Yegge published a 5000-word post in which he critiqued what he claimed is Google's lack of innovation.

 Yegge accidentally made an internal Google memo public on Google+ in October 2011.
 His 3,700-word comment garnered major media and blogger attention for Yegge's pointed commentary criticizing the leanings of the company's technological culture (such as labeling Google+'s minimalist and, in his view, lackluster public platform "a pathetic afterthought") as well as for his comments about his former employer, Amazon (such as calling Amazon CEO Jeff Bezos "Dread Pirate Bezos").
 Google co-founder Sergey Brin stated that he would still have his job.
 Washington Post reporter Melissa Bell stated that Yegge's public rant was a Jerry Maguire moment.

 Software

-Yegge released the graphical MUD Wyvern in 2001 through his company Cabochon Inc.

 Yegge advocates server-side JavaScript for development.
 After failing to convince Google to adopt Ruby on Rails, he ported Rails to JavaScript, creating the "Rhino on Rails" project.
 In 2008, Yegge was interviewed for the Google Code Blog and discussed the "Rhino on Rails" project.
 His work on "Rhino on Rails" has inspired at least one open-source clone, LatteJS.

+Vibe coding and cryptocurrency

+Yegge has become a strong advocate of vibe coding, using a chatbot to write code.
+He coauthored the book Vibe Coding with Gene Kim.
+In January 2026, Yegge launched a project called Gas Town, a vibe coding orchestrator.
+Yegge states that Gas Town is "100% vibe coded.
+I’ve never seen the code, and I never care to, which might give you pause."
+An unknown person created a meme coin called $GAS, named after the Gas Town project, that paid transaction fees to Yegge; Yegge endorsed the project.
+The meme coin collapsed with an apparent rugpull, but Yegge made over $290,000 from it.